elastic/apm-pipeline-library/vars/README.md

 def value = randomString(size: 15)
 ```

-* size: what's size for the random string.
+* size: the random string size.

 ## releaseNotification
 Send notifications with the release status by email and slack.